keboola/developers-docs/integrate/storage/r-client.md

 * TOC
 {:toc}

-R client library is a [Storage API client](http://docs.keboola.apiary.io/) which you can use from withing an R code.
-The current implementation supports all basic data manipulations - importing data and exporting data, and creating and deleting buckets and tables.
+The R client library is a [Storage API client](http://docs.keboola.apiary.io/) which you can use in your R code.
+The current implementation supports all basic data manipulations:

+- Importing data
+- Exporting data
+- Creating and deleting buckets and tables

 The client source code is available in our [Github repository](https://github.com/keboola/sapi-r-client).

 ## Installation